Chapter 6: Radians

 Exercise Group

-For Problems 21–22, factor the expression to sketch an arc with the given length in standard position on a unit circle.
+For Problems 21–22,sketch an arc with the given length in standard position on a unit circle.
 Find the coordinates of the terminal point.
 Round to tenths.

 21.